PatMitchell-Tech/Homelab-and-Automation-scripts/Readme.md

 I run Ubuntu server on a thinkcentre 715q.
-Most of the applications ran on the server are being ran through a docker container.
-Some of the applications I am running are a websever that runs doom, a pihole, and for network attached storage.

-My scripts are on the bash scripts branch.
+Other than that I have a raspberry pi that I test things my scripts on first before I deploy them to my thinkcentre which I am currently using as my main server.